Swissair: "The flying bank"

-Swissair was able to outperform the competition in a year that experts deemed to be the worst in the history of civil aviation.
-In contrast to other airlines, which began to offer a second-tier executive class, the proven cabin division into first and economy classes was maintained.
-The short-haul fleet was renewed with the MD-81 (DC-9-81) introduction.
+Swissair was able to outperform the competition in a year that experts deemed to be the worst in the history of civil aviation, largely due to its strategic decisions and maintaining a strong brand reputation despite the difficulties faced by the industry, such as economic downturns and increased operational costs.
+Swissair maintained its proven cabin division into first and economy classes, unlike other airlines that began to offer a second-tier executive class.
+The short-haul fleet was renewed with the MD-81 (DC-9-81) introduction into service in 1980.
 This type of aircraft partially replaced the older and smaller DC-9.
 In addition, modern, fuel-saving aircraft, such as five new Boeing 747s with extended upper decks and two DC-10-30s with a longer range, were ordered.
 With the connection of Zurich Airport to the national railway network, bus delivery services from Zürich were discontinued.
 Air passengers were already able to check their luggage at the rail station.
-The route network was expanded with service to Jakarta, but flights to Tehran and Baghdad had to be suspended after the outbreak of the Iran-Iraq war.
+The route network was expanded with service to Jakarta, but flights to Tehran and Baghdad had to be suspended after the outbreak of the Iran-Iraq War.
 By the end of 1980, Swissair was represented in 196 cities.
-New representations or points of sale were opened in Luxembourg, Ulm, Ottawa, Raleigh, Westchester, Valparaíso, Jubil, Sanaa, and Salisbury/Harare.
+New offices or points of sale were opened in Luxembourg, Ulm, Ottawa, Raleigh, Westchester, Valparaíso, Jubail, Sanaa, and Salisbury/Harare.
 Under the name Swissôtel, the hotels Président in Geneva, International in Zürich, Drake in New York, and Bellevue Palace in Bern were administratively combined.